-Sneaker Duel is dedicated to the sneakerheads, their long-standing devotion to sneakers, and their inner-battles with the industry's endless slew of releases.
+As a nod to the sneakerheads, their long-standing devotion to sneakers, and their inner-battles with the industry's endless slew of releases, we dedicate this series to sneaker collectors around the globe.
 For the first installment, we talk to Richie Roxas, otherwise @newbalance365, who has been collecting New Balances since 1994.
 Based in Philadelphia, Roxas has amassed over 600 pairs of NB, one of the biggest collections known to date.

 What is your connection with the New Balance brand?
 Your earliest memory.

 It's hard to remember my first memory with New Balance.
 I was first interested in sneakers around 1992.
 The rich kids in school had Jordans and Air Maxes, and I was very jealous.
 I remember going into the mall to look at and admire the shoes that my parents could not afford to get for me.
 New Balance was not very popular and was always displayed in the corner with the Asics and Saucony.
 Around this time, I probably thought those brands were corny and ugly.

 Around 1994 I started going to hardcore and punk shows, and I always looked up to the older guys in the scene that were cool and had dope style.
 That might've been the first time I saw New Balance rocked by people that were cool and not runners or old guys.
 I remember seeing guys in the mosh pit with 574s, 996s, 1300s, MT580s etc. At this time, I also had my first job making minimum wage at a movie theater, so I was able to buy my own clothes and sneakers.